diq-kg/trykidgenius.com/content/blog/2020-7-1-top-ten-reasons/index.md

 ---
-slug: '/blog/top-ten-reasons-why-taking-your-business-online-rocks'
+title: The Top Ten Reasons Why Taking Your Business Online Rocks!
 date: 2020-06-30
-title: 'The Top Ten Reasons Why Taking Your Business Online Rocks!'
+slug: /blog/top-ten-reasons-why-taking-your-business-online-rocks
-author: 'TryKidgenius Team'
+author: TryKidgenius Team
-avatar: ''
+avatar: ""
-keywords: ''
+keywords: daycare
 ---
 Being a daycare owner is a rewarding, special, and unique job; but it can be challenging at times!
 Needing to be on top of your game at all times, organization is key.
 One wonderful way to always be prepared for anything and everything is by taking your business online.
 Here are the